A Synonymous Variational Perspective on the Rate-Distortion-Perception Tradeoff: Introduction

 In this paper, we revisit the rate-distortion-perception tradeoff by reformulating the underlying reconstruction objective.
-Instead of requiring the reconstruction to estimate the original sample itself, we consider a more general setting, i.e., the reconstruction is only required to produce a perceptually valid sample within an admissible set associated with the source.
-Under this formulation, we show that once such a relaxation is accepted, a distributional divergence term naturally emerges from the reconstruction objective through a Bayesian characterization, rather than being introduced as an external constraint.
+Instead of requiring the reconstruction to estimate the original sample itself, we consider { a more general reconstruction objective for continuous natural sources}, i.e., the reconstruction is only required to produce a perceptually valid sample within an admissible set associated with the source.
+Under this { conceptual} formulation, we show that once such a relaxation is accepted, a distributional divergence term naturally emerges from the reconstruction objective through a Bayesian characterization { in the mathematical analysis}, rather than being introduced as an external constraint.
 Notably, this reformulation does not arise from the classical syntactic viewpoint of information theory, where the reconstruction target is intrinsically tied to the original sample.
 Instead, it is fundamentally motivated by a synonymity-based semantic information perspective \cite{niu2024mathematical, niu2025mathematical}, in which perceptual validity is characterized by the similarity among admissible samples within the admissible set (referred to as ``synset'') of the source signal.

-Building on this formulation, we develop a synonymous variational inference (SVI) framework to re-analyze perceptual compression and reconstruction from a synonymity-based semantic information perspective, thereby providing a principled explanation for the distributional divergence as a perception measure in the rate-distortion-perception tradeoff, shifting it from a modeling assumption to a theoretically derived result.
-The main contributions of this paper are summarized as follows.
+Building on this formulation, we develop a synonymous variational inference (SVI) framework to re-analyze perceptual compression and reconstruction from a synonymity-based semantic information perspective. { This framework provides a principled explanation for the emergence of the distributional divergence term in perceptual compression and further clarifies how the tight synonymous reconstruction constraint connects to the RDP-like tradeoff through its Jensen-limit relaxation.} The main contributions of this paper are summarized as follows.

-\begin{enumerate} \item We reformalize the design objectives of perceptual codec via a synset-based formulation, in which the reconstructed sample is only required to correspond to any admissible sample within the ideal synset associated with the source, rather than the original sample itself.
+\begin{enumerate} \item We { reformulate} the design objectives of perceptual codec via a synset-based formulation, in which the reconstructed sample is only required to correspond to any admissible sample within the ideal synset associated with the source, rather than the original sample itself.
 Building on this reformulation, we establish a synonymous source coding architecture and develop a corresponding system model for perceptual compression and reconstruction.
 This formulation provides a precise operational interpretation of perceptual validity and lays the foundation for the subsequent analysis.

 \item We develop a synonymous variational inference (SVI) analysis framework to analyze synset-oriented optimization.
 Within this framework, we introduce the synonymous variational lower bound (SVLBO) as a tractable analytical tool for studying this optimization problem.
 Furthermore, we derive the necessary and sufficient conditions for lossless representation and lossless identification of synonymous information characterized by the ideal synset associated with the original signal sample.
 This analysis framework provides a principled characterization of synonymous information and establishes a theoretical foundation for synset-oriented reconstruction and compression.